 Some of my most comforting times were when people just shared space with me.
 Every time I was hospitalized, a dear friend would bring all her “gadgets” – cell phone, laptop, etc. – and work from my hospital room.
 Sometimes staying an hour or more, often not speaking but just sitting with me and working from her laptop, she simply shared space and her love.

-If you cannot sit and work with your friend or loved one, here are some other tips that are actually useful to a patient:
+If you cannot sit and work with your friend or loved one, here are some other ideas to support someone going through cancer that are actually useful to a patient:

 Tip 1: A good way to get involved is to find out when a patient is going to an appointment or having treatment and then be there for them.
 Literally, sit in the waiting room until they are called to see their doctor or have their treatment.
 Sometimes this is five minutes, other times it’s an hour, (we all know how boring the waiting room is).